 Registered with the Department of Employment and Labour

-As a registered employer with the Department of Employment and Labour, we endeavour to ensure that all aspects of Basic Conditions of Employment, as well as Labour Relations, are adhered to at all times, and we are in possession of the following law-abiding documents:
+As a registered employer with the Department of Employment and Labour, we endeavour to ensure that all aspects of the Basic Conditions of Employment Act (BCEA), as well as Labour Relations, are adhered to at all times, and we are in possession of the following law-abiding documents:

 - Unemployment Insurance Fund (UIF) certificate of compliance